Pradumnasaraf/BioDrop-CLI/README.md

 ### ⭐️ Features

 - Creating a LinkFree profile.
-- Updating a LinkFree profile.
+- Updating an existing LinkFree profile.
 - Giving a testimonial to a LinkFree profile.
 - Adding events (conferences, meetups, etc).